Nevada Mesothelioma Lawyer

 The Leviathan Mine Superfund Site was a sulfur mine contaminated by various metals from mining operations.
 Cleanup efforts began in the early 2000s and have focused on removing hazardous materials from the site to reduce risks to nearby residents.
 Asbestos was also widely used in mining operations.

 Las Vegas has been built and rebuilt countless times, putting construction workers at significant risk of asbestos exposure.
 Throughout the 20th century, the construction materials used in many hotels, resorts, and attractions contained asbestos.
 These materials included insulation, drywall, and fireproofing materials.
-Workers were exposed to asbestos during construction, renovations, and demolitions.
+Construction workers were exposed to asbestos during construction, renovations, and demolitions.
 Some notable sites where asbestos was used include the following:

 • Caesar’s Palace